 The lines between console gaming and PC gaming have blurred.
-With more high-profile games coming to PCs the same day they hit consoles, more people are looking for a good way to play these games as they were originally designed.
-Likewise, if you're a former console gamer crossing over into the PC space, you might be looking for a more familiar way to play your games.
+With high-profile games like Mass Effect: Andromeda and Resident Evil 7 coming to PCs the same day they hit consoles, many people are looking for a good way to play these games as they were originally designed.
+Likewise, if you're a former PS4 or Xbox One gamer crossing over into the PC space, you might be looking for a more familiar way to play your games.
 Thankfully, that's easier to do today than ever before.

 Other controllers offer better support for more specific kinds of gaming, so we took some of the most popular pads available today and ran them through their paces in games of various disciplines.
 After playing old-school platformer Shovel Knight, modern first-person shooter Borderlands: The Pre-Sequel, massively multiplayer adventure Final Fantasy XIV and arcade/simulation racing hybrid DiRT 3, we found that each controller demonstrated particular proficiencies, with two of our picks being standout examples of all-around excellence.